Overview

 Understanding how to handle control numbers and quantities is crucial for successful imports.

-If the job is setup for automatically control number generation, the control numbers field can be left blank and the quantity needed (QTY), needs to be filled in.
+If the job is configured for automatic control number generation, the control numbers field can be left blank and the quantity (QTY) field must be filled in.

 Verification and Next Steps